 (c) To re-submit a revised scoping report for further Stakeholder consultation and Commission review, in the case where uptake of any of the Commission’s recommendations are likely to lead to a Material Change in the Scoping Report.

-8. The applicant or Contractor shall take into account the Commission’s recommendations under this regulation, [], [] before proceeding with an Environmental Impact Assessment process .
-Furthermore, the applicant or Contractor shall agree the final contents of the Scoping Report with the Commission.
+8. The applicant or Contractor shall take into account the Commission’s recommendations under this regulation, [or any recommendations or scoping reports concluded prior to the adoption of these Regulations and in accordance with an Exploration Contract], [and agree to the final contents of the Scoping Report with the Commission] before proceeding with an Environmental Impact Assessment process based on an adaptative management criteria to address uncertainty.
+Furthermore, the applicant or Contractor shall agree the final contents of the Scoping Report with the Commission either under these Regulations or pursuant to other applicable Regulations adopted by the Authority or in accordance with an Exploration Contract.

+Regulation 47 ter (bis) alt.

+Scoping Report

+1. The applicant or Contractor shall prepare and submit to the Secretary-General a scoping report in accordance with this regulation and in the format prescribed in Annex IV.